VCC Community Clinic Notice of Privacy Practices

 This notice will tell you about the ways in which we may use and disclose health information about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of health information.

 Our primary responsibility is to safeguard your personal health information.
 We must also give you this notice of our privacy practices, and we must follow the terms of the notice that is currently in effect.

 Complaints ‐ If you believe your privacy rights have been violated, you may file a complaint with any of our facilities.
-This complaint must be in writing to: Vista Community Clinic, HIPAA Privacy Officer, 1000 Vale Terrace, Vista, CA 92084.
+This complaint must be in writing to: Vista Community Clinic Privacy Officer 1000 Vale Terrace, Vista, CA 92084.
 There will be no retaliation for filing a complaint.
-You also have the right to submit a complaint to the Secretary of the Department of Health and Human Services.
+You also have the right to complain to the Secretary of the Department of Health and Human Services.